noah-nuebling/mac-mouse-fix/Helper/Config/ScrollConfigTesting.md

 - stopSpeed: 50
     -> This is very snappy but still sort of floaty.
 I like "3.
 Snappy" and "4.2 MMF 3" better

+3.2 Medium 2

+pxPerTick: Same as 3.
+Snappy
+msPerStep: 180,
+baseCurve: ScrollConfig.linearCurve,
+dragExponent: 1.0,
+dragCoefficient: 15,
+stopSpeed: 50,
+    -> Found this randomly by making the MMF setting gradually more inertial

 4. __MMF__
 - pxPerTickBase: 60
 - pxPerTickEnd: 90